TristanHodgson/Linalg-sql/README.md

 # Matrix Tools in PostgreSQL

 This project shows how to store, validate, and display matrices inside PostgreSQL using SQL and PL/pgSQL.
-It includes:

-- A script to create and populate a matrix table
-- A function to check whether a matrix is valid
-- A function to visualise matrix rows as text

 ---